 Do-it-yourself upkeep is an essential part of owning and maintaining hearing aids.
 With proper care, your hearing aids will work better for longer.

-Regular hearing aid cleaning, proper storage and some essential maintenance will reduce the number of times you need to visit your hearing care provider for servicing and repairs, which will save you time and money.
+Regular hearing aid cleaning, proper storage and some essential maintenance will reduce the times you need to visit your hearing care provider for servicing and repairs, saving you time and money.

 Caring for your hearing aids can seem daunting at first.
-Rest assured, after a bit of practice knowing how to clean your hearing aids will feel natural.
+After a bit of practice, knowing how to clean your hearing aids will feel natural.

-If you’re looking for some guidance on storing, cleaning and maintaining your hearing aids, this guide will walk you through what you need to know.
+If you need guidance on storing, cleaning and maintaining your hearing aids, this guide will walk you through what you need to know.

 8 Tips To Keep Your Hearing Aids Out of Harms Way